The Alfie’s Squad Children’s Support Groups (known as squads) runs weekly.

 Activities

-As well as being around other children, Alfie’s Squad provides a range of bonding activities, such as circus skills, a graffiti workshop, DJ skills, podcasting, giant games night, Brazilian drumming, and various sports.
+As well as being around other children, Alfie’s Squad provides a range of bonding activities, such as circus skills, graffiti workshops, DJ skills, podcasting, giant games night, Brazilian drumming, and various sports.
 Everything that happens within our support group has been carefully thought out by Alfie and his mum.
 This isn’t a counselling group.
 However, if you decide that your child would benefit from counselling sessions, we can help you access the correct services.

 Adult support group